5 golf swing exercises to improve your long distance game

 - Perform 2-3 sets of 8-12 reps.

-Some of the most common injuries to golfers occur in the lower back.
-All that twisting and bending takes its toll over time, especially if your swinging form is less than ideal and involves some flexing of the lower back during the backswing or downswing.
+It’s hardly surprising that some of the most common golf injuries occur in the lower back.
+All that twisting and bending can take its toll over time, especially if your swinging form still needs perfecting, and hence involves some flexing of the lower back during the backswing or downswing.

-The Superman minimises the risk of lower back injuries by strengthening your glutes, core, and back, which will elongate your playing life and improve your overall game.
+But the Superman minimises your risk of lower back injuries by strengthening your glutes, core, and back, all of which will prolong your playing life and improve your overall game.

 - Lie on your stomach on a flat, solid surface.